NivenT/Planet/README.md

 Once that's setup, you can run the game from the `build` folder using `./game`

-Note: If possible, compile with gcc instead of clang.
-This is not necessary

 ## Requirements
 The [jubilant-funicular](https://github.com/NivenT/jubilant-funicular) submodule (+ its requirements) are all you should need.

 # Controls
 For an up-to-date account of the controls, check out the update functions in [MainGame.cpp](https://github.com/NivenT/Planet/blob/master/src/MainGame.cpp) and [Player.cpp](https://github.com/NivenT/Planet/blob/master/src/Player.cpp).

-As of Feb 27, the controls are as below
+As of Apr 18, the controls are as below

 ## Normal Mode
 * WASD - Move and jump